isteven/angular-multi-select/README.md

 ];
 - **IMPORTANT**: This directive updates the $scope variable (input-model) directly, therefore you cannot use the same $scope variable for multiple multi-select directives.
 You need to copy the input variable to a new one and use it on the second multi-select, and so on.

+##### button-label (REQUIRED)
+input-model property that you want to display on the button.
+Separate multiple values by space.
+<br />Example:
+item-label="firstName"

 ##### item-label (REQUIRED)
-input-model property that you want to display on the button & checkboxes.
+input-model property that you want to display on the checkboxes.
 Separate multiple values by space.
 <br />Example:
 item-label="firstName lastName"